Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

-Jurgen Klopp received’t let his aspect relent of their remaining Premier League fixtures, nonetheless.
-Man Metropolis set the bar for 100 factors in a Premier League season through the 2017/18 marketing campaign, and Klopp’s males will likely be decided to shatter that document.
-They will attain a most of 107 factors in the event that they win all seven remaining games.

-Sheffield United and Tottenham are additionally in motion with Europa League spots up for grabs between quite a few groups within the combine.
+Younger English star Phil Foden was instrumental within the victory, whereas Kevin De Bruyne ran the present from midfield.
+Metropolis will hope to maintain their type and focus up with FA Cup fixtures and Champions League clashes nonetheless to come back.

+Sheffield United landed a heavy blow on Tottenham’s possibilities of claiming a European place this season after Chris Wilder’s males beat Spurs 3-1 at Bramall Lane.

-Elsewhere, West Ham edged away from hazard with a terrific 3-2 win over Chelsea on the London Stadium final evening.
+Earlier within the week, Manchester United closed in on a top-four spot after crushing Brighton, whereas West Ham edged away from hazard with a terrific 3-2 win over Chelsea on the London Stadium.

-The Blues now discover themselves being bunched up with Leicester – who have been toppled by Everton throughout midweek – in addition to Manchester United and Wolves within the hunt for a Champions League place.

-United raised their recreation to smash Brighton 3-Zero on the AMEX Stadium on Tuesday night and will hope to push all the best way within the battle for a top-four place.

-Ole Gunnar Solskjaer will likely be acutely conscious that their fortunes may change right away given the tight scenario within the desk.
+The most important recreation of the weekend could come on Saturday night as Wolves host Arsenal at Molineux as they proceed to press Chelsea and United.

+Leicester are being dragged downwards into the highest 4 battle after seemingly increase an unassailable lead in third place.
+They face Crystal Palace and might be decided to shake their abject type.

+BBC boast a free-to-air Premier League conflict this weekend as Metropolis, recent from that win over Liverpool, journey to face Southampton in a primetime slot.

-Southampton have made a quiet rise by means of the underside half, largely because of the exploits of Danny Ings who at present sits second within the Premier League prime scorers charts with a surprising haul of 18 up to now this season.
+The Saints have made a quiet rise by means of the underside half, largely due to the exploits of Danny Ings who presently sits second within the Premier League prime scorers charts with a surprising haul of 18 to date this season.

-NOW TV has a Sky Sports activities Cross for £25 a month that will help you watch the remaining games – extra on that beneath as we clarify what to observe the place, together with the free-to-air Premier League games.

-Take a look at the total listing of Premier League fixtures, instances and channels for all remaining games in 2019/20.
+Take a look at the total checklist of Premier League fixtures, instances and channels for all remaining games in 2019/20.

 When does the Premier League season finish?